OpenTranslationBible/open-bible/en-GB/18.Job/md/job-24.md

 ## Job 24:25

-> Now if it is not so, who can prove me a liar,
+> Now if it is not so, who can prove me false,
-> And make my speech worthless?”
+> And make my words meaningless?”